AlahyaneYassine/MedSecure-FortiNet/README.md

 ### Patient Portal Access

-This diagram illustrates the secure communication flow between a patient and the MediClinic patient portal.
+This diagram illustrates the communication flow between a patient and the MediClinic patient portal.

 ![Patient Portal Flow](docs/diagrams/patient-portal-flow.png)